IS303-Steffen/a07-currency-converter/Rubric.md

         <td>3.
 Printed Messages - Exceptions File</td>
         <td>
         <b>Input test cases used:</b> 1-5<br><br>
         Your printed output must be the same as the expected output of each input test case.
-This includes the correct BMI calculations and BMI categories.
         <br>
         <br>
         See the <code>descriptions_of_test_cases</code> folder for expected printed messages for each input test case.